On this page

 - By email: [email protected]

 Complaints and feedback will be handled respectfully, confidentially, promptly, and with no adverse consequences for the complainant.
 Vision Australia will ensure all complaints are investigated fully as part of our commitment to accountability, continuous improvement and transparency.
-Vision Australia will endeavor to respond to all complaints received within 30 days of receipt.
+Vision Australia will endeavour to respond to all complaints received within 30 days of receipt.

 Complaints must be raised with Vision Australia first.
 However, if the donor is not satisfied with how Vision Australia has responded to the complaint, the donor may take the complaint to the Office of the Australian Information Commissioner (OAIC).
 The OAIC’s contact details are as follows: